 BMI Explained for 5’6 Women

 BMI, or Body Mass Index, is a widely used tool to assess whether a person’s weight is in a healthy range for their height.
-For a 5’6 female, BMI provides a general guideline for understanding whether you are underweight, healthy, overweight, or obese.
+For a 5’6 female, BMI provides a general guideline for understanding whether you are underweight, healthy, Fat, or Fat.

 BMI is calculated by dividing your weight in kilograms by your height in meters squared (BMI = kg/m²).
 While the math can seem complicated, the result helps categorize weight into standard ranges: